-By MICHAEL MALONE NOVEMBER 7, 2014
+By MICHAEL MALONE

-Larry Kirwan stood at the microphone in his well-traveled green suede shoes.
-Fighting bronchitis, he sipped his Jameson's whiskey with honey and surveyed the crowd.
+Larry Kirwan stands at the microphone in his well-traveled green suede shoes.
+Fighting bronchitis, he sips his Jameson's whiskey with honey and surveys the crowd.
 His band, Black 47, has had 2,300 performances over the years.
 It moved from humble origins playing in Irish pubs in the Bronx to appearing on David Letterman's show and playing in stadiums.

-But on this cool October night, only a dozen shows remained before the band calls it quits after 25 years, and the gig at Emmett's Castle, a pub on the grounds of a golf course in Pearl River, N.Y., was something new.
-About 100 people were there, and perhaps a third of them appeared dressed for golf, maybe expecting to hear

-Irish ditties about green fields and whiskey on Sundays and the bustle of dear old Dublin.
+But on this cool October night, only a dozen shows remain before the band calls it quits after 25 years, and the gig at Emmett's Castle, a pub on the grounds of a golf course in Pearl River, N.Y., is something new.
+About 100 people are here, and perhaps a third of them appear dressed for golf, maybe expecting to hear Irish ditties about green fields and whiskey on Sundays and the bustle of dear old Dublin.

 Mr. Kirwan, 66, has said he is looking forward to resting his ragged voice and his beaten body.
 Black 47's final show will be on Nov.
 15, at B.B.
-King Blues Club & Grill in Midtown Manhattan, but the band does not seem to know how to phone it in.
-At the Pearl River show, Mr. Kirwan strapped on his Stratocaster and set his whiskey on an amp.
-"Welcome to our very first golf club gig," he told the crowd.
-"We thought we'd done everything."
+King Blues Club & Grill in Midtown, but the band doesn't seem to know how to phone it in.
+At the Pearl River CONTINUED ON PAGE 6